ceenell/idea-blitz/hydrotech-highlight/README.md

 # A pipeline for creating a prototype visualiztion highlighting USGS hydrotechs

 This pipeline uses publicly available data to generate 3 different figures exploring the relationship between USGS streamgages and the USGS hydrologic technicians who visit them.
 Running `targets::tar_make()` will build the full pipeline, including creating 3 distinct figures and a single HTML file with all three figures in one.
-Prior to being able to succesfull run the full pipeline, you first need an API key from the US Census Bureau to download the population data.
+Prior to being able to succesfully run the full pipeline, you first need an API key from the US Census Bureau to download the population data.
 See the documentation for `pull_population_data()` in `fxns.R`.

 The visualization creates the following three figures and stores them in `out/`: